brariden/melpa-gpl-snapshot/melpa/packages/persp-mode-readme.txt

 Keys:

-s -- create/switch to perspective.
+n -- switch to next perspective. p -- switch to previous perspective. s -- create/switch to perspective in frame.
-r -- rename perspective.
+S -- create/switch to perspective in window. r -- rename perspective. c -- copy current perspective.
-c -- kill perspective
+C -- kill perspective.
-  (if you kill nil('none') persp -- it'll kill all opened buffers). a -- add buffer to perspective. t -- switch to buffer without adding it to current perspective. i -- import all buffers from another perspective. k -- remove buffer from perspective. w -- save perspectives to file. l -- load perspectives from file. o -- switch off persp-mode
+  Calling with prefix argument will not kill perspective's buffers (however if you try to kill 'none' persp -- it'l kill all opened buffers). a -- add buffer to perspective.
+  Calling with prefix argument reverses the effect of the persp-switch-to-added-buffer. b -- switch to buffer in perspective. t -- switch to buffer without adding it to current perspective.
+  Calling with prefix argument allows to remove a buffer from perspective without killing and switching to another buffer. i -- import all buffers from another perspective.
+I -- import window configuration from another perspective. k -- remove buffer from perspective.
+  Calling with prefix argument reverses the effect of the persp-auto-kill-buffer-on-remove.
+K -- kill buffer.
+w -- save perspectives to file.
+W -- save subset of perspectives to file. l -- load perspectives from file.
+L -- load subset of perspectives from file. o -- switch off persp-mode.
-  (This may be usefull when you launch emacs just to edit a single file and don't want to restore buffers)
+  (This may be useful when you launch emacs just to edit a single file and don't want to restore buffers)

 These key sequences must follow the `persp-keymap-prefix' which you can customize